 There can be an overlap in how both solutions work together in a company’s data pipeline.
 Most enterprise data will end up in data lake storage, but if there is a specific business request, relevant data can be extracted, filtered, and refined.
 This new, processed data can then be exported into a data warehouse.

 Data warehouses only store structured, refined data, whereas data lakes can store any form of raw data: unstructured, structured, and semi-structured.
-In other words, when it comes to data structure, we can sum it up like this:

-Data lakes are designed to be more cost-effective than data warehouses.
+Data lakes are more cost-effective than data warehouses.
 By storing large amounts of data of any structure, they are more flexible and scalable due to the removed need for data to adhere to a fixed schema.
 Practically speaking, depositing huge quantities of data in one place takes away the need for filtration, which can amount to higher storage costs associated with data warehousing.

 The trade-off of higher costs is the fact that structured data in a data warehouse can be analyzed more quickly and easily than data in a lake.